QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/substructure.rst

 Substructure Joints
 -------------------

 Joints are defined via the :code:`SUBJOINTS` table.
 A joint is defined by its position and optionally by its orientation.
-In most cases it is sufficient to define only the position of the joint, however when imposing constraints along certain degrees of freedom of a joint the joint orientation becomes important.
+In most cases, it is sufficient to define only the position of the joint, however when imposing constraints along certain degrees of freedom of a joint the joint orientation becomes important.
 Joints generally dont have a mass, but can be assigned a mass using the :code:`ADDMASS_<JntID>` keyword.

 .. _fig-substruc-joint:
 .. figure:: joints.png